vseryakov/backendjs/README.md

 # Versioning

-There is no ready to use support for different versions of API at the same because there is no just one solution that satifies all applications.
+There is no ready to use support for different versions of API at the same because there is no just one solution that satisfies all applications.
 But there are tools ready to use that will allow to implement such versioning system in the backend.
 Some examples are provided below:

 - Fixed versions
   This is similar to AWS version system when versions are fixed and changed not very often.
 For such cases the backend exposes `core.bkVersion` which is supposed to be a core backend version.
-This version is returned with every backend reponse in the Server: header.
+This version is returned with every backend response in the Server: header.
 A client also can specify the core version using `bk-version` header.
 When a request is parsed and the version is provided it will be set in the request options object as `apiVersion`.

   All API routes are defined using Express middleware and one of the possible ways of dealing with different versions can look like this, by